Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Most poultry shears are spring-loaded with microserrated blades to grip onto bones, but some are definitely more comfortable to use than others.

-Poultry shears are specialized kitchen scissors that you may or may not need.
+It depends!
 If you don’t process whole chickens, you probably don’t need a set.
-But if you want to speed up the cooking process by spatchcocking a roasted chicken or turkey, you’ll definitely want a pair.
+But if you frequently cook whole chickens, or if you like to speed up the cooking process by spatchcocking a roasted chicken or turkey, you’ll definitely want a pair.

 Prices were accurate at the time this article was published but may change over time.